QuentinRa/blog.quentinra.dev/info/java/beginner/interfaces.md

 **Interface (advanced)**

-Methods can have a body, and they can extends **one or more interfaces**
+Methods can have a body, and they can extend
+**one or more interfaces**

 ```java
 public interface Human extends Living {